syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the custom items such as div,table,controls as custom controls with the type "ej.Ribbon.type.custom" in the groups.
+Specifies the custom items such as div, table, controls as custom controls with the type "ej.Ribbon.type.custom" in the groups.